Churu, Rajasthan: History

-Before India's independence in 1947, it was a part of Bikaner State.
-The district came into existence in 1948, comprising three tehsils - Churu, Rajgarh and Taranagar, when the administration of Bikaner State was reorganized.
-Now there are eight tehsils comprising Churu, Sidhmukh, Sadulpur, Ratangarh, Sujangarh, Sardarsahar, Taranagar and Bidasar.
+Churu was founded by a Jat chief of Nain clan, Chaudhary Chuhru Singh in the 16th century.

 Economy

+Churu economy is mainly based on small industries of embroidery and painting.

+Shri Salasar Balaji Temple located in Salasar was the part of district.
+But after division it was shifted in Sujangarh district.
+Shri Babosa Dham is situated in the city.

 As about eight Tehsils lie in Churu district with more than 900 villages along with 248 panchayats and about two million population, the economy of the town and surrounding area is mainly based on animal husbandry and hand embroidery work done by women.
 Due to the climatic conditions, the scope of agriculture is very low in Churu.
 Many women here are engaged in hand embroidery.

 The main source of income for the people living in rural areas of Churu is from dairy.

 Churu has a small market for a few agricultural produce of the area.
 The town has an Agricultural Produce Market Committee.
 The Food Corporation of India has its warehouses in Churu.
 The town is the main supply point for surrounding villages.

 There is no medium or large size industry in the industrial area.
 The very few small-scale industries are granite slabs and tiles, cutting and polishing, and mustard seed crushing.
 The city is organized around Kalera Bass surrounding many areas like Chandani Chowk, Adarsh Nagar, Balmiki Basti, Mochiwarah and Subhash Chowk.